nem0/LumixEngine/docs/meta.md

 `//@ component_struct` declares a POD-style component whose data is stored directly in a C++ struct rather than accessed through virtual interface methods.

-Parameters:
+Rules and behavior:
-1. Identifier. `//@ component` and `//@ component_struct` with the same identifier are merged together.
+* `//@ component` and `//@ component_struct` with the same id are merged together.
 So some properties can use direct field access and other properties can use virtual interface methods.
-3. UI label in quotes.

-Rules and behavior:
+* ID and label are generated from struct's name and can be overriden with attributes `//@ component_struct id gui_canvas`, `//@ component_struct label "Zone"`.
 * Must appear inside a module block.
 * The struct must immediately follow on the next line (without blank lines / comments).
 * Fields become properties only if marked with //@ property (unlike function-based components where properties are inferred from method names).